Dog Bites and Animal Attack Overview

 - Pain and suffering

-In some instances, you may also be entitled to punitive damages, which are awarded to punish someone for his or her behavior.
+In some cases, you may also be entitled to punitive damages, which are awarded to punish someone for their behavior.
 To justify an award of punitive damages, the wrongdoer's conduct usually must be more than negligent, such as reckless or intentional conduct.
-For example, if a dog owner knew his dog was very dangerous, yet repeatedly allowed the dog to run free near a school, and the dog eventually attacked a child, a jury could conclude that punitive damages were appropriate.
+For example, if a dog owner knew their dog was very dangerous, yet repeatedly allowed the dog to run free near a school, and the dog eventually attacked a child, a jury could conclude that punitive damages were appropriate.

 - Animal Bites: Who Pays Damages?